PaulUrsulean/LSGM/README.md

 ### Installation
-If you have not yet installed conda, just run `make`.
-The script will first try to sinstall anaconda for your platform (only MacOS and Linux supported at the moment) and then creates the conda environment and installs necessary dependencies.
+If you have not yet installed conda, just run `make`, make sure *.sh are executable (i.e. chmod +x ...).
+The script will first try to sinstall anaconda for your platform
+(only MacOS and Linux supported at the moment) and then creates the conda environment and installs necessary dependencies.
 If you already have anaconda installed, just run `make environment`.
 Please note that it will try to detect if you have cuda installed and downloads the cpu-only version if not.